-A quick introduction to User Research
+A quick introduction to UX Research

-User research is quickly becoming an essential part of every design team’s toolkit.
+User research is quickly becoming an essential part of every product team’s toolkit.
 But but the barrier for entry is often high for a lot of teams, because of the perceived complexity of research, and the DIY nature of the process.

 The benefits that teams see from building user research into their product development process is massive — it dramatically improves the value and usefulness for your users, and in turn increases the likelihood your products and projects will succeed.